peter-w-bryant/Teeko-AI-Player/README.md

 For demonstration purposed, I will play against the AI player such that I lost in the drop-phase.

 After executing the script, either the user or the AI player will be randomly selected to start.
-In this case, the AI player was selected at black, and made their move first.
+In this case, the AI player was selected as black, and made their move first.

 <p align="center">
   <img src="https://github.com/peter-w-bryant/Teeko-AI-Player/blob/main/images/demo_i1.png?raw=true" alt="Sublime's custom image"/>